dbro/muss/README.md

 muss
 ====

-The no-fuss, no-muss way to play music from the command line
+The fast and simple way to play music from the command line

 Introduction
 ------------